Summer 2021 Newsletter

-For those of you interested in running for a leadership position, this year we will be accepting nominations for one Board Director and Secretary/Treasurer position.
+Stay well, stay safe.
+Looking forward to seeing you all in Philadelphia, PA!
+There are numerous opportunities within our organization, whether it be serving on the Board, remaining an active member, and promoting new membership, or just promoting and educating others of our organization.
+For those of you interested in a leadership position, this year we will be accepting nominations for one Board Director.
 Nominate someone or nominate yourself.
 This is your chance to help make a difference!

 Daniel H. Gong, MS, MSO, C-PM

-Nominations for both positions must be received by the ASMH office no later than Wednesday, January 6, 2021.
+Nominations for the position of Director must be received by the ASMH office no later than Wednesday, January 12, 2022.
 Self-nominations are accepted.
-Elections will take place via electronic voting beginning in February 2021.
+Elections will take place via electronic voting beginning in February 2022.

 Think about someone who you feel is qualified for these positions and ask him or her to serve - or nominate yourself.
 A description of the duties for these two positions and the nomination form can be found here.

-- Education and certification: How did you or will you prepare for HT or HTL certification?
+- Education and certification: How did you sign up and prepare for HT or HTL certification exam?

 - Equipment: Any new tools, technology or tips for using them in your lab?